gnuwilliam/weasy/README.md

 weasy
 =====

-A simple javascript library that focus on basic daily usage.
+A simple javascript library on top of jQuery that focus on basic daily usage.

 ## Avaiable methods